andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   key point: a mutually exclusive flag.
 The flag gets set when the resource gets accessed by a thread, and unset when the thread stops accessing it.
 It is not possible to access the resource while the flag is set.
 The mutex is the flag.

+@### Nominal typing / Nominal type system###@
+*   type system where compatibility and equivalence of data types is determined by explicit declarations and/or the name of the types
+*   used to determine if types are equivalent, as well as if a type is a subtype of another
+*   in nominal typing, two variables are type-compatible if and only if their declarations name the same type
+*   often a component of a nominal type system: nominal subtyping
+    *   ...meaning that one type is a subtype of another if and only if it's explicitly declared to be so in its definition
+*   Note: Typescript does not introduce this kind of type system.

 #######################################################################################

 @### Register (CPU) [[noun - as in 'a register' not 'to register']] ##@